Edward Charles Stirling: Career

-Edward Charles Stirling was appointed the first President of the State Children's Council by its founder Catherine Helen Spence.
-A later President was his oldest daughter Harriet (OBE), who also founded the Mothers and Babies Health Association with Helen Mayo.
+Stirling was appointed the first president of the State Children's Council by its founder Catherine Helen Spence.
+A later president was his oldest daughter Harriet, who also founded the Mothers and Babies Health Association with Helen Mayo.

 Stirling had other interests and duties.
 He was chairman of the South Australian Museum committee in 1884–5 and in 1889 became honorary director of the museum.
 In 1890 he went overland with South Australia's Governor, Lord Kintore, from Port Darwin to Adelaide and collected much flora and fauna including several specimens of the marsupial mole Notoryctes typhlops, described and illustrated in his paper in the Transactions and Proceedings of the Royal Society of South Australia, 1891, p.
 154. In 1893 he investigated at Lake Callabonna a remarkable deposit of fossil bones, and with A. H. C. Zietz reconstructed the complete skeleton of the enormous marsupial Diprotodon australis and partially reconstructed an immense wombat and a bird allied to the New Zealand moa.
 Also in 1893, Stirling and Zietz described five new species of Australian lizards.
 He was also responsible for the collection of human remains of Indigenous Australians, some of which were shipped to overseas institutions.
-In the 21st century, the Museum started pursuing an active policy of repatriation and reburial of these remains.
+In the 21st century, the museum started pursuing an active policy of repatriation and reburial of these remains.

-In 1894 Stirling was the medical officer and anthropologist of the Horn scientific expedition to Central Australia, and wrote the extensive anthropology report which appears in volume four of the report of the expedition.
-He was appointed director of the Adelaide museum in 1895 and built up there a remarkable collection including invaluable specimens relating to aboriginal life in Australia.
-In 1900 he became professor of physiology at Adelaide university, and for many years continued to take a prominent part in university affairs.
-He retired from the directorship of the museum at the end of 1912, but in 1914 was made honorary curator in ethnology.
-He had announced his intention of retiring from the university at the end of the year but died after a short illness on 20 March 1919.

 Stirling was interred at the North Road Cemetery, where his grave now lies near those of several other family members.
 He was survived by his wife and five daughters (two sons predeceased him).